FINNGEN/commons/nfs/README.md

 tls-auth tiv.key 1
 ```

-## Get the configs to your local machine
+## Get the configs to your local machine and connect

 Change your_initials to your initials